 2. Caramel Apple Steamer

-A caramel apple steamer, also called caramel apple spice at Starbucks, is one of the best options for fall coffee drinks without pumpkin flavoring.
-Even though pumpkin is a classic fall flavor, it’s not everyone’s cup of tea, and that’s where the steamer comes into play.
+A caramel apple steamer, also called caramel apple spice at Starbucks, is one of the best cozy coffee drinks without the pumpkin flavor.
+Even though a regular pumpkin spice latte is a classic fall option, it’s not everyone’s cup of tea, and that’s where the steamer comes into play.

 3. Hazelnut Mocha